freemocap/documentation/docs/how_to_guides/how_to_process_previously_recorded_videos.md

 - If all went well, the GUI may have automatically opened Blender with your motion capture data pre-loaded, and you should be done!
     - If not, double check to make sure the blender executable location is specified correctly.
     - You can re-launch the `Export to Blender` process with the `Generate '.blend' file` button.

+!!! finished "You're Done!
+Next Steps?"

+    If you've gotten this far, you've most likely produced a visualization of your mocap!
+Hooray!
+What next?

+    - Join our [Discord](https://discord.gg/8fAyFFGPnW) to share videos and screenshots, and to talk with devs if you need some help!
+    - Share your success on any social media platform with the `#madewithfreemocap` tag!
+    - Take a break, because you've earned it :D

 [def]: docs/